Harvard-Neutrino/SIREN/README.md

 dependencies must already be available too.
 The CMake Python installer belongs to the `PythonPackage` component; native component installs do not invoke pip.
 A full install still includes Python when `SIREN_PYTHON_PACKAGE=ON`.
 Installing to a different prefix leaves packages in the build interpreter's environment intact.
+Installing into that interpreter's own prefix replaces the previous wheel, including removed files and metadata.
+`DESTDIR=/staging/root cmake --install build` stages Python under the same root as the native install.
 Installation reports wheel failures;
 it does not silently continue after a failed Python installation.

 Local wheels still require their external native dependencies, such as CFITSIO